phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/WJKvDUo3KRk" frameborder="0" allowfullscreen></iframe>

 For NMR spectroscopy, proteins are placed in a magnetic field and probed with radio waves.
 The set of resonance can then be analyzed to produce a list of atomic nuclei that are in close proximity and to characterize the local conformation of the atoms.
 One of the benefits of this method is that the protein can be studied in solution, offering information of the protein in a more realistic environment.
 NMR spectroscopy can cost up to $500 dollars and are limited to small or medium proteins.
-Back to the YouTube channel "*Professor Dave Explains"*, there is a good video on NMR spectroscopy for molecules.

-<iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/SBir5wUS3Bo?start=10" frameborder="0" allowfullscreen></iframe>

 Electron microscopy (3DEM) directly images the molecule by using a system of electron lenses.
 Producing 3D images requires imaging thousands of different particles that are preserved in non-crystalline ice (cryo-EM).
 Improvements in 3DEM have allowed resolution of the images to improve drastically and in some cases, reaching the resolution levels of NMR spectroscopy.
 However, because electron microscopes are extremely complicated machinery, purchasing one may cost anywhere between $100,000 to the most expensive $27 million (located in Lawrence Berkeley National Lab). *UC San Francisco* has published an informative YouTube video that introduces cryo-electron microscopy.